-Admission process for the Dental Assisting program opens in March of each year
+Admission process for the Dental Assisting program is open

 *One Stop clients: CASAS testing completed through One Stop